Business Partner Dispute Liability in Florida

 Non-exempt assets are reachable: non-retirement investment accounts, bank balances containing non-exempt funds, rental and investment real estate, individually owned single-member LLC interests, and vehicles beyond the $1,000 personal property exemption.

-Business owners involved in partner disputes often have substantial non-exempt wealth because the same entrepreneurial activity that created the dispute also created investable assets.
-A managing member with $2 million in a brokerage account and a $500,000 fiduciary duty judgment faces a collection problem that Florida’s domestic exemptions alone may not solve.
+Business owners involved in partner disputes often have substantial non-exempt wealth because the same activity that created the dispute also created investable assets.
+A managing member with $2 million in a brokerage account facing a $500,000 fiduciary duty judgment has a collection problem that Florida’s domestic exemptions alone cannot solve.

 The Business Interest Itself